Cape May County Herald

 It has been serving residents and visitors of Cape May County, New Jersey, United States, since 1968.
 The newspaper offers in-depth local coverage of news and events in print and online.
 The newspaper's online edition provides a comprehensive guide and directory of Cape May and local classified advertising.

 The Herald is also the creator of the Digital Press Consortium, a technology consortium of community newspapers that creates software and tools for the community newspaper industry.

-Editor Joseph Zelnik died on March 3, 2008, aged 75.

-Editor Alfred S. Campbell retired in September 2019, and the current editor is Erin Ledwon.